1/28/2025

 Operator

 Thank you.
-Our next question comes from Tim, a theme of Raymond James.
+Our next question comes from Tim Athene of Raymond James.
 Tim, your line is open.
 Please go ahead.
+Thank you, good morning.

 speaker

-Maybe this first question, just in terms of any comments you could provide, just as it pertains to order activity and how the backlog is filling in both North America and Europe.
+Maybe just first question, just in terms of any comments you could provide just as it pertains to order activity and how the backlog is filling in both North America and Europe.
 Just curious in terms of how far your lead times extend and how that presumably quoting into the second quarter, but maybe you just give some color on that.

 speaker